 $ rm *

-As we see we deleted files but can not deleted directories.
+As we see we deleted files but can not delete directories.

 Delete Specific Extension

-We can specify specific extension to delete.
+We can specify a specific extension to delete.
 We will provide the file name by using glob

 $ rm *.txt